dotnsf/cn_basekit/README.md

 - `REDIS_DATABASE_URL` : URL connection string for Redis(, if needed)

-- Following all four values need to be set
+- Following all four values need to be set, if you use IDaaS with Auth0

   - `AUTH0_CALLBACK_URL` : Callback URL after authentication with Auth0